-Ginseng improves fatigue, performance, cognition, and is anti-cancer.
-It is an herbal plant that has been used for thousands of years in Eastern medicine.
+Ginseng is an herbal plant that has been used for thousands of years in Eastern medicine.
 It can improve fatigue, performance, fertility, cognition, and even potentially prevent and fight cancer.
 It has antioxidant and anti-inflammatory effects.
 Read on to learn about how this ancient plant can improve your health.

 - What is Ginseng?

 - 3) Alzheimer’s Symptoms

 - 5) Diabetes, Blood Sugar, and Insulin

 - 6) Brain Function and Well-Being